SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set

-The right column of Figure \ref{fig:cn} quantifies the comparison through calculation of the Pearson $r$ correlation between the normalized Stokes $q = Q/I$ and $u = U/I$ parameters of the CNM mode and OTFMAP mode data as a function of a total intensity lower threshold.
+The middle column of Figure \ref{fig:cn} quantifies the comparison through calculation of the Pearson $r$ correlation between the normalized Stokes $q = Q/I$ and $u = U/I$ parameters of the CNM mode and OTFMAP mode data as a function of a total intensity threshold.
 The Pearson-$r$ value is calculated only between points where the total intensity exceeds the intensity threshold, as determined from the OTFMAP mode total intensity map.
 The maximum intensity value was chosen to ensure that a minimum of 100 pixels (approximately 6 independent beams) are included in each correlation.

 For intensities less than the red dashed vertical line in the right panels of Figure \ref{fig:cn} the correlations are observed to drop.
 This drop is likely due to differences in spatial filtering between the OTFMAP and CNM mode observations, since spatial filtering is more significant in lower total intensity regions.
 At higher total intensities there are discrepancies between the Stokes parameters where one of the normalized Stokes parameters has a higher Pearson $r$ correlation than the other.
 For example, the correlations derived for the CND reveal a systematically higher correlation for normalized fractional Stokes $q$ than for normalized fractional Stokes $u$.
 This discrepancy is caused by different signal-to-noise levels for the different normalized parameters where in the case for the CND there is generally much higher signal in $q$ than in $u$.